keyboard_arrow_up

 Users

-State Department of Transportion (DOT) traffic operators, technical hardware experts, roadside hardware installers, and operations and maintenance personnel.
+Key users included State Department of Transportation (DOT) traffic operators, technical hardware experts, roadside hardware installers, and operations and maintenance personnel.

 Disclaimer In adherence to non-disclosure agreements, this project selectively presents designs and strategies with some purposeful obscurity, prioritizing confidentiality of proprietary information.
 The following content is my own perspective and does not necessarily reflect the views of Panasonic.